*Recommendation may vary depending on size and complexity of CAD models.

 Nvidia

-We recommend using an NVIDIA Quadro card of some kind.
-They come in different price ranges and work for both desktop and laptop computers.
+We recommend using an NVIDIA RTX (formerly known as Quadro) graphics card of some kind.
+They are available in different price ranges and work for both desktop and laptop computers.

-There is also a series of "gaming graphics cards" from NVIDIA called GeForce GTX/RTX that has worked well for some, however it is primarily developed for gaming graphics and not CAD graphics, which differs in a number of areas and is usually noticed mainly in larger assemblys.
+There is also a series of "gaming graphics cards" from NVIDIA called GeForce GTX/RTX that has worked well for some, however, it is mainly developed for gaming graphics and not CAD graphics, which differs in a number of areas and is usually noticed mainly in larger compilations where it provides greater stability.

 AMD